USS Pyro (AE-24)

 A three-month overhaul commenced 21 March at Willamette Iron and Steel Co.
 Shipyard, Richmond, Calif.
 Pyro then departed on her second WestPac deployment 9 August 1961 and again serviced units of the 7th Fleet, returning to Concord, Calif.
 1 March 1962.
 Local operations such as exercise "Pork Barrel", in May, provided realistic tests of the capabilities of the ships of the Service Force.

 Pyro subsequently made annual deployments to WestPac after 8 October 1962.
 Much of her at sea time was spent on Yankee Station in support of 7th Fleet Units operating off the coast of Vietnam.

 She entered the San Francisco Naval Shipyard 9 September 1963 for installation of a revolutionary new weapons transfer system called FAST—Fast Automatic Shuttle Transfer.
 The new system proved its worth during her fourth WestPac deployment, 12 January through 17 June 1964.
 For her outstanding performance in servicing 7th Fleet units during the period 5 December 1964 through 23 October 1965, when she conducted 227 ammunition unreps, she received the Navy Unit Commendation ribbon.

 Into the 1970s Pyro remained active with the Pacific Fleet, providing vital underway ammunition replenishment services during her annual deployments and refining her readiness and maintaining her high material and personnel standards during port periods.

 In early 1994, the USS Pyro (AE-24) was decommissioned, struck from the Naval register in April 1997 and later, was moved to the Suisun Bay, CA, Nest A.

-In February 2012, Pyro departed San Francisco Bay under tow for scrapping at EMR's Southern Recycling in New Orleans, LA.
+In February 2012, Pyro departed San Francisco Bay under tow for scrapping at European Metal Recycling's Southern Recycling in New Orleans, LA.
 Her recycling was complete by the end of 2012.